MRCardoso/git-code/README.md

 	git push origin master
 with vim use 'esc :wq' to save the file and go back terminal

+## in script directory exists the shell scripts to create and delete a repository from github

 ```

 ### list of the schema of the permissions for the files